Alinco’s core business is the development, manufacture, sale, and rental of scaffolding equipment

 The scaffolding covered in this report are temporary structures of the light-duty variety.

 Scaffolding equipment include scaffold, formwork, shoring, piping, and protective material, among others.
-Scaffold accounts for roughly 60% of overall scaffolding equipment (based on the value of equipment owned by scaffolding businesses, according to research by the Scaffolding and Construction Materials Leasing Association of Japan).
+Scaffold accounts for roughly 60% of overall scaffolding equipment (based on the value of equipment owned by scaffolding businesses in FY2020, according to research by the Scaffolding and Construction Materials Leasing Association of Japan).

 The use of scaffolding on construction work is a mandatory requirement for ensuring work crew safety at heights under the Ordinance on Industrial Safety and Health (Article 518*), the enforcement order of the Industrial Safety and Health Act by the Ministry of Health, Labour and Welfare.